canonical-web-and-design/tutorials.ubuntu.com/tutorials/lxd/use-cuda-within-lxd/use-cuda-within-lxd.md

 ## Install proprietary Nvidia drivers
 Duration: 5:00

 With LXD, the host machine handles the drivers and passes the resultant device nodes to the container.
-But CUDA still expects a local driver installation, and this means we need to install identical versions of both the drivers and CUDA on both the host and any LXD containers we deploy.
+But CUDA still expects a local driver installation, and this means we need to install identical versions of both the drivers and CUDA on the host and any LXD containers we deploy.

 For this reason, we've opted to use a PPA ([https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa][ppa]) for the drivers.
 This simplifies installation across both the host and any container instances you deploy.
 The alternative is to manually build the drivers directly from Nvidia's website, but this takes more effort and is harder to maintain across multiple deployments.